Home > How to Tips

 Way 4.
 Back up external hard drive using clone software

-In addition to the tools that come with macOS, you can also use third-party drive clone software for Mac.
-Disk cloning creates a replica of your source hard drive to let you directly access the drive data, and it is best for external hard drive replacement.
+In addition to the tools with macOS, you can also use third-party drive clone software for Mac.
+Different from disk imaging, disk cloning creates a replica of your source hard drive to let you directly access the drive data, and it is best for external hard drive replacement (Disk clone VS. disk image).

-Clone software for Mac not only protects your data but also provides more advanced features, such as incremental clones in iBoysoft DiskGeeker.
+Clone software for Mac protects your data and provides more advanced features, such as incremental clones in iBoysoft DiskGeeker.
 It is more than a disk clone program, this all-in-one disk management tool also enables you to use BitLocker and NTFS drive on Mac, clean junk files, map network drives, etc..

 Free download and install iBoysoft DiskGeeker to back up your external hard drive: